 So I kept on getting the biggest one for the painter every couple months.
 They resolved the crisis of whether I was doing it right when they sent over another batch of about 35 of those paintings and had us (which meant me) continue our art supply for the crown.

 The problem was these new paintings were all the same size and they were exact copies of each other.
 When I saw them I had not one single thought of how I could possibly chose the best one.
 No two horse's are exactly alike in both looks and size and these 35 were exactly the same in every way possible (as far as I could tell).

 I had been supplying the 'best one' to make the very best paintings in all of England and then suddenly at the ripe old age of 12, I had failed England and my queen.
 I just fell apart and started to cry and I cried and I cried for an hour.

-And to make it even worse nobody could figure out what had caused me to cry except that my 17 year old uncle was telling me something of no importance when I realized the paintings were exactly alike.
+And to make it even worse nobody could figure out what had caused me to cry except they saw that my 17 year old uncle was telling me something of no importance when I realized the paintings were exactly alike.
 Every body thought he must have said something horrible to me because he had been known to tease me before.

 Then I don't know what

 happened because it was emotional to have failed England and the queen in this time of crisis but it

 was a much better outcome than I could ever have hoped for.
 The previous paintings